SIF Launches Platform to Bolster Collaboration on Regional Climate Adaptation Efforts

 The dialogue emphasised the urgent need for integrated water and climate strategies including implementing vastly more water-efficient agricultural techniques, safeguarding wetlands and other natural water storage resources, and ensuring equitable access to clean and safe water.
 Existing solutions must be expanded to meet the significant challenges in Southeast Asia.
 However, this requires aligning policies, such as water pricing and subsidies, and finance, to spur innovation and drive meaningful change.

-Speaking to SIF at the close of the event, Mr Henk Ovink, Executive Director of GCEW, said that the impacts of the hydrological cycle extend across all sectors of the economy, affecting everything from agriculture and industry to urban development and public health.
+Speaking to SIF at the close of the event, Dr Henk Ovink, Executive Director of GCEW, said that the impacts of the hydrological cycle extend across all sectors of the economy, affecting everything from agriculture and industry to urban development and public health.

 He added: “Water is a convener that brings people and a diversity of voices together.
 SEAPAW can help to organise these conversations among stakeholders across the region who have that connection and can contribute.
 Every investment towards water trickles down somewhere in society, contributing to better health, city resilience, climate mitigation efforts and livelihoods.